agrisemantics/gacs-qip/docs/relations.md

 In thesaurus practice, top concepts are typically intended for use in faceted browsing or in creating microthesauri.
-In GACS, the top concepts can be used as entry points for browsing GACS by thematic group, using the Hierarchy tab of the Skosmos browser.
+In GACS, the top concepts can be used as entry points for browsing GACS by thematic group in the Hierarchy tab of the Skosmos browser.
 The top concepts are too abstract to be used for indexing.
 Concepts further down in the hierarchy are more concrete and more useful both for indexing and for clarifying meanings (disambiguation).
-While a certain amount of polyhierarchy (as when concepts have more than one broader concept) may be inevitable, even desirable, it seems unrealistic to expect that principles for polyhierarchy could be applied uniformly, consistently, and at scale.
-For GACS, the goal is to to keep the hierarchy simple, and as close to the ideal of cascading "is a" relations, as can pragmatically be achieved.
+While a certain amount of polyhierarchy (where concepts have more than one broader concept) may be inevitable, even desirable, it seems unrealistic to expect that a complex polyhierarchy could be enforced and maintained in a principled way and at scale.
+For GACS, the goal is to to keep the hierarchy simple, and as close to the ideal of cascading "is a" relations, as pragmatically possible.

 #### Concept types